buildit/homebrew-buildit-setup/README.md

 * Tomcat (Formula)
 * Java 9 (Cask)
 * Java 8 (Cask)
-* Java 7 (Cask)

-### Notes
+### Installation limitations

-As a note, it is important to note that if any of the above Casks have already been installed without using Homebrew, it will break the installation (default behaviour for any Cask).
+It is important to note that if any of the above Casks have already been installed without using Homebrew, it will break the installation (default behaviour for any Cask).

 At the end of the installation, there will be information about the manual steps needed to configure each "package" of Casks.
 Please pay attention to it.

+### Contributing

+If you are interested in contributing to this project, please just fork this repo, make your proposed changes and submit a PR.
+We will try to review and give feedback as quick as possible.